Optimizing a parameterized controlled gate using Free Quaternion Selection

 To obtain $|\mathrm{tr}\left[V^\dagger U\right]|^2$, we employed the Hilbert-Schmidt test~\cite{khatri2019quantum}, using the following relation

-where $U$ and $V^*$ separately acts on system A and B, respectively and $\ket{\Phi^+}$ is a maximally-entangled state between system A and B. This maximally-entangled state can be easily reproduced by applying Hadamard gates to each qubit on system A and then $n$ CNOT operation connecting qubit pairs between system A and $B$.
-Note that Eq.~\eqref{eqn:HST} can be transformed to the representation of Eq.~\eqref{eqn:generalized_cost}, and controlled FQS as well as FQS is applicable to unitary compilation.
-Since the function in Eq.~\eqref{eqn:global_HST_cost} is a global cost, it can induce a barren plateau, which manifests as a concentration of spectral radius of FQS matrix \cite{wada2022simulating}.
-To mitigate this problem, we also employed the local cost function $C_\mathrm{LHST}$ in the beginning of the optimization and then switched it to $C_\mathrm{HST}$ in Eq.~\eqref{eqn:global_HST_cost} when the optimization proceeded to some extent.
-As originally proposed by Kharti et al., the $C_\mathrm{LHST}$ is defined as,
+where $U$ and $V^*$ act separately on systems A and B, respectively, and $\ket{\Phi^+}$ is a maximally entangled state between systems A and B. This entangled state can be easily prepared by applying Hadamard gates to each qubit in system A, followed by $n$ CNOT gates connecting corresponding qubit pairs between systems A and B. Note that Eq.~\eqref{eqn:HST} can be reformulated into the representation of Eq.~\eqref{eqn:generalized_cost}, allowing both FQS and controlled FQS to be applied to unitary compilation.
+Since the function in Eq.~\eqref{eqn:global_HST_cost} is a global cost, it can induce a barren plateau, which manifests as a concentration of spectral radius of the FQS matrix \cite{wada2022simulating}.
+To alleviate this issue, we first employed the local cost function $C_\mathrm{LHST}$ during the early stages of optimization, and then switched to the global cost $C_\mathrm{HST}$ in Eq.~\eqref{eqn:global_HST_cost} once optimization had sufficiently progressed.
+As originally proposed by Khatri et al., $C_\mathrm{LHST}$ is defined as:

 where $F_\mathrm{e}^{(j)}$ is the entanglement fidelity, which is defined as

 where $\mathrm{A}_j$ ($\mathrm{B}_j$) is the $j$-th qubit in system $\mathrm{A}$ ($\mathrm{B}$), $\mathcal{E}_j$ is a local channel, and $\mathcal{I}_{\mathrm{B}_j}$ is a identity channel.